jordjclouni/crossbooking/README.md

 login for user: arthur@gmail.com password for user: Aboba333$

-login for user: admin@example.com password for user: password
+login for admin: admin@example.com password for admin: password